kvsoftware/dependency-injection-hilt/README.md

 class DependencyInjectionHilt : Application()
 ```

-2. Create Hilt modules by creating the class that is annotated with @Module and @InstallIn which provide the lifetime.
+2. Create Hilt modules by creating the class that is annotated with @Module and @InstallIn annotations which provide the lifetime.

 #### Component lifetimes